 After the food license has been issued to the food business operator, it becomes a hard and fast rule that the wholesome responsibility of ensuring that the food is safe lies on the shoulders of the food business operators.

-The food safety requirement must be fulfilled throughout the process ranging from the food production to the food delivery.
+The food safety requirement must be fulfilled throughout the process ranging from food production to food delivery.
 Hence, it becomes very much a herculean task for the food business operators to maintain the standards.
 The onus of responsibility directly falls on the FBOs that hold the license, therefore it is no easy task to successfully run a food business.

-The major challenge can arise from the kitchen area, where the food is prepared, since that is where the filth gets accumulated.
+The major challenge can arise from the kitchen area, where the food is prepared since that is where the filth gets accumulated.
 Many FBOs neglect such areas and become ignorant when it's about maintaining the standards.
 Most of these FBOs are run by uneducated people and that's where the problem comes from.
-The uneducated food owners fail to abide by the guidelines which leads to decline in the quality of the food.
+The uneducated food owners fail to abide by the guidelines which leads to a decline in the quality of the food.